Teaching Awards

 - Advise one or more undergraduate students on a research project, whether funded by an external grant or fellowship, or funded internally such as by the Harrison Research, Creative Arts, Double Hoo Awards; and by the Jefferson Public Citizens Program

-- Offer a special undergraduate course, such as an Academic Community Engagement (ACE) course, a University Seminar (USEM), a College Advising (COLA) Seminar, or a J-Term course.
+- Offer a special undergraduate course, such as a University Seminar (USEM), Tech Sabbatical course, or a J-Term course.

 - Demonstrate a commitment to the core values of the UVA Alumni Association: Integrity, Inclusion, Connection, Innovation, and Service.